alexandergerber/courses-tsa/chapter3.md

 xp: 100
 ```

-One possible way how to proceed in practise is as follows:
+One possible way how to proceed in practice is as follows:

 1. Estimate the ACF and PACF and analyse the result.
-2. If ACF/PACF already provide enough information choose the suggested model.
+2. If ACF/PACF already provide enough information, choose the suggested model.
 3. If ACF/PACF don't give a clear answer, choose appropriate candidate models and use the AIC.

 `@instructions`